 Super Columbine Massacre RPG, a freeware RPG Maker game where you play as the two Columbine shooters who go on their infamous murderous rampage.
 The second half of the game involves the duo going to Hell fighting enemies from Doom and becoming minions of Satan (the South Park version).

 Spec Ops: The Line looked like a typical war shooter while telling a tale of madness, despair, and horror.
 The kind of "games are art" player who might appreciate the Whole Plot Reference to Heart of Darkness would be put off because it looks so much like a modern military shooter.
-Fans of military shooters found a game that came from an obscure low-budget franchise that continued to be low-budget (indeed, this is what the game was marketed and previewed as) with dated Take Cover gameplay that didn't compare to the already existing juggernauts in the modern military shooter and were given a You Bastard experience that told them what they already knew (hey, kids! war and violence are bad!).
-The game's real audience turned out to be those who weren't fans of modern military shooters, though many of them also passed on the game due it looking like every other modern military game from the advertising.
+Fans of military shooters found a game that came from an obscure low-budget franchise that continued to be low-budget (indeed, this is what the game was marketed and previewed as) with dated Take Cover gameplay that didn't compare to the already existing juggernauts in the modern military shooter and were given a You Bastard experience that accused them of being violent sadists and told them what they already knew (hey, kids! war and violence are bad!).
+The game's real audience turned out to be those who weren't fans of modern military shooters or violent video games, though many of them also passed on the game due it looking like every other modern military game from the advertising.

 The game's lead writer, Walt Williams, acknowledged that the nature of the game made it practically impossible to effectively market, considering that part of the force of the game's narrative comes from it initially resembling a typical military shooter only to pull the rug out from under the player: revealing that the game is a Genre Deconstruction significantly dilutes the impact.
 For this reason Williams anticipated that the game would not prove to be a massive commercial success but would end up as a Cult Classic.